Davood-Qaragouzlou/Filmpire_Davoud/README.md

 # Welcome to filmpire-davoud 👋
 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000)

-> Enjoy finding the latest movies in filmpire
+> Enjoy finding the latest movies in filmpire.
+Click on Demo below to see the deployed website.

 ### ✨ [Demo](https://filmpire-davoud.netlify.app/)